hanhctf/hanhctf.github.io/_posts/2024-06-17-THM-Airplane.md

 ![](/commons/THM/Airplane/2_request.png)

 Set payload is number from 1 to 1000 with step 1.
-After run Intruder, filter with `6048`.
+After running Intruder, filter with `6048`.
 We found `gdbserver` is running on port 6048.

 ![](/commons/THM/Airplane/3_gdbserver.png)

-We found GDBServer Exploition on [hacktricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-remote-gdbserver)
+We found GDBServer Exploitation on [hacktricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-remote-gdbserver)

 ```shell
 # Trick shared by @B1n4rySh4d0w